cruhl/typescript-tooling/packages/typescript-tooling/README.md

 ## Disclaimer

-_**This is my first usable open-source tool!**_ Any help making TST more "professional" would be greatly appreciated.
+Any help making TST more "professional" would be greatly appreciated.
 Please open an issue if you have any comments, suggestions, or feedback...

 ## License